mdaquin/dbpedia_abstract_indexer/README.md

-simple script to put abstracts from dbpedia in elasticsearch
+Simple script to put abstracts from dbpedia in elasticsearch